twhite96/homelab-config/README.md

   - [Server software](#server-software)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# The Purpose of this repo

+The purpose of this repo, as of today, is to document my homelab and network.
+From here, the scripts, Dockerfiles, Docker Compose files, and markdown files will be imported into my wiki of choice, [Wiki.js](https://js.wiki/).
+From there, I will update my [draw.io](https://www.drawio.com/) diagrams to explain which devices are on what subnet and the switches each device is connected to.

+If you would like more information about documenting your homelab/network setup, there are some excellent resources listed at the end of this README.

 # Introduction: What is a "home lab"?